Professor of Biological Sciences, Chemistry, Physics & Astronomy, and Computer Science; Section Head, Quantitative and Computational Biology

 Rohs is at work on creating computational methods for the high-throughput prediction of DNA shape.
 Supercomputing plays an integral role in analyzing the massive data sets required to predict local DNA shape of whole genomes.
 The underlying data for the genome-wide shape prediction is generated in computationally extensive all-atom Monte Carlo simulations.
 Rohs and his team have performed thousands of these simulations on the HPC cluster.
 The ability to make DNA shape predictions in a high-throughput manner will have significant impacts on genome analysis.

 Rohs recently published a paper on this new method, developed by him and his group, in the journal Cell.
 His other research interests include nucleosome positioning and the effects of chemical modifications, such as DNA methylation and base pairing variants, on DNA shape, as well as on protein-DNA recognition.
-Rohs’s research is currently funded by a grant from the American Cancer Society, the USC-Technion Visiting Fellows Program, and an Andrew Viterbi fellowship.
+Rohs’ research is currently funded by a single PI R35 MIRA grant for experienced investigators and an R01 grant from the National Institutes of Health, a research grant from the Human Frontier Science Program, and philanthropic support.